Tuning into Tremé

 Part 2: What is New Orleans Tradition?
 With special guest, pianist Courtney Bryan

-In Sidney Bechet’s memoir, “Treat It Gentle,” the late, great clarinetist’s real grandfather is supplanted by Omar, a fictional figure based on a folk tale, all the better to convey stirring truths about the true origins of New Orleans jazz.
+In Sidney Bechet's memoir, “Treat It Gentle,” the late, great clarinetist's real grandfather is supplanted by Omar, a fictional figure based on a folk tale, all the better to convey stirring truths about the true origins of New Orleans jazz.
 Real and imagined intermingle pointedly in New Orleans, in all walks of life.
 Set in New Orleans, David Simon’s fictional HBO series “Treme” picked up three months after the floods that resulted from the levee failures after Hurricane Katrina.
-Culture, which in New Orleans means a tight braid of music, cuisine, dance, visual art, and street life, is the primary focus of the series, as indeed it was and is the defining element of the city’s recovery and renewed identity.
+Culture, which in New Orleans means a tight braid of music, cuisine, dance, visual art, and street life, was the primary focus of the series, as indeed it was and is the defining element of the city’s recovery and renewed identity.